 - Examples of Using Frames

-- Frame Content Behavior on Resize
+- Frame Content Behavior When Resizing

-- First Introduction to Components
+- First Encounter with Components

 - Types of Constraints